PeDiot/price_prediction_vestiaire_collective/README.md

 ## Implementation

+### Predict the price

+Explanatory variables: product characteristics excluding `id`, `url`, `online_date`

+Target: `price`

+Optimization of several regression models to determine the best-fitting relationship between the target and the explanatory variables

+Choice of the best model, training on the data set and saving

 ### Predict `we_love_tag` and `num_likes`

 When a new article is put online, we have no information neither on the `we_love_tag` nor the `num_likes` variables: